vitorbaraujo/batler/README.md

 #### coverage.exclude

-A list of wildcard paths to exclude from the coverage report
+A list of wildcard paths to exclude from the coverage report.

 ### clean

-If set to true, it will clean the project before building and testing when running `batler test`
+If set to true, it will clean the project before building and testing when running `batler test`.

 ### destination

 A Xcode iOS simulator destination.

-This parameter must be formatted as such: `platform=iOS Simulator,name={device_name},OS={os_version}`
+This parameter must be formatted as such: `platform=iOS Simulator,name={device_name},OS={os_version}`.

 If passed, the destination should be exist (check `xcrun simctl list devices` to check available simulators).